soveran/ohm/README.markdown

 It defaults to `ASC`.

+__Important Note:__ Starting with Redis 2.6, `ASC` and `DESC` only work with integers or floating point data types.
+If you need to sort by an alphanumeric field, add the `ALPHA` keyword.

-### :start
+### :limit

-The offset from which we should start with.
+The offset and limit from which we should start with.
 Note that this is 0-indexed.
 It defaults to `0`.

-### :limit

-The number of entries to get.
-If you don't pass in anything, it will get all the results from the LIST or SET that you are sorting.
+Example:

+`limit: [0, 10]` will get the first 10 entries starting from offset 0.

 ### :by